Skip to main content

 • Antiviral molnupiravir (Lagevrio)

-The nMABs treatment Sotrovimab, or the antiviral treatment remdesivir are given to you through a drip in your arm (infusion) and will be given at a hospital site.
-Once you have been reviewed by a doctor, you will receive instructions on where and a suitable time to get the treatment as well as advice on how to safely get to the hospital as you are COVID-19 positive.
+Once you have been reviewed by a doctor, you will receive instructions on where and when you will get the treatment and advice on how to safely get to the hospital, if that is needed, as you are COVID-19 positive.

 Accessing treatment elsewhere in the UK and Ireland